stcwy777/acic-14-group4/README.md

 * -e Disables automatic emails about job submission and completion.
 By default, emails are sent.
 * -g Specify a different group to charge for the job submission.
 * -n Sets the number of workers to submit.
-Default is 12 which is a complete physical node on the HTC system.
+Default is 1 worker.
 * -p Sets the project name for the workers to connect to.
-Default is $USER_eemt.
+Default is trad_eemt.
 * -s Sets the job priority to standard.
 Default priority is windfall.
 * -w Specifies the expected wall time (in hours) of the calculation.
 Default is 1 hour.
 Used to calculate the CPU time as well.